 One more thing to note: 26% of organizations have issued public statements about DEI behavioral expectations, but this was at the bottom of the list for what employees cared about (19%)—demonstrating the gap between what companies think is important and what actually is important to employees.

-Lastly, our study reveals having a leadership role—as well as a taskforce or group devoted to DEI—at your organization has a clear impact on employees’ perception of how well you’re executing DEI efforts.
+Over the last couple of years, the number of jobs solely devoted to promoting and leading diversity, equity, and inclusion (DEI) efforts at organizations has increased 30% in the United States.
+This lines up with our study which shows having a leadership role—as well as a taskforce or group devoted to DEI—at your organization has a big impact on employees’ perception of how well you’re executing DEI efforts.

-When an organization has both a top executive responsible and a group devoted to DEI (which occurs 15% of the time), more than half (57%) of panelists strongly agree the steps their organization is taking are effective.
+When an organization holds senior leaders accountable and designates chief diversity officers devoted to DEI (which occurs 15% of the time), more than half (57%) of panelists strongly agree the steps their organization is taking are effective.
 However, when an organization has neither a top executive nor a group (which occurs 46% of the time), only 16% strongly agree the steps taken are effective.

-Employees can clearly see a difference when their organization is all in on promoting DEI.
-With the heightened and necessary focus on ending social injustice and systemic racism, employers are aware of the need to step up to the plate with robust DEI efforts in 2021.
+Employees can clearly see a difference when their leadership team is all in on promoting DEI work, prioritizing social changes, and creating an inclusive workplace with a diverse group of people.
+With the heightened and necessary focus to end social injustice and systemic racism to create a truly diverse workplace, employers must do the right thing and implement robust DEI best practices.

-SMG is helping brands measure and understand DEI in their organizations—from front-line workers to c-suite executives—providing clear insight on what matters most to employees.
-To learn more about how to optimize your DEI and employee engagement efforts, download the best practice guide Why customer-centric organizations prioritize the employee experience: 5 ways to reduce turnover + drive growth.
+SMG is helping brands measure and understand the importance of diversity in their business—from front-line workers and HR leaders to senior executives—providing clear insight on how to create the organizational change employees need.
+To learn the most important factor to optimizing your DEI and employee engagement approaches, download the report: Why customer-centric organizations prioritize the employee experience: 5 ways to reduce turnover + drive growth.